Harassment & Discrimination Policy

 Discriminatory Harassment and Discrimination, as defined above, are collectively referred to in this Policy as Prohibited Conduct.

 Retaliation is defined as conduct that occurs in response to a complaint of Discriminatory Harassment or Discrimination under this Policy.
 Hamilton College views retaliation as a serious violation of this Policy that is subject to the same range of sanctions and responsive action as Discriminatory Harassment or Discrimination under this Policy.
 Actions are considered retaliatory if they are in response to a good faith disclosure of real or perceived prohibited conduct and the actions have a materially adverse effect on the working, academic or college-controlled living environment of an employee or student; or if the faculty, employee, or student can no longer effectively carry out their responsibilities.

 Individuals and Processes

 Respondent: This term refers to an individual whose conduct is alleged to have violated this Policy, whether a formal complaint has been filed or not.
-However, by their very nature, some aspects of this Policy apply only after the College has been put on notice of a possible violation and references to “Respondent” in that context should be read (and will be applied by the Title IX Coordinator) accordingly.
+However, by their very nature, some aspects of this Policy apply only after the College has been put on notice of a possible violation and references to “Respondent” in that context should be read (and will be applied by the Director of Community Standards) accordingly.

-Title IX Coordinator: The individual who oversees the College’s centralized review, investigation and resolution of complaints under this Policy (as well as under the College’s Sexual Misconduct Policy).
-The College’s Title IX Coordinator is Catherine Berryman (firstname.lastname@example.org, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).
+Director of Community Standards: The individual who oversees the College’s centralized review, investigation, and resolution of complaints under this Policy (as well as under the College’s Sexual Misconduct Policy).
+The College’s Director of Community Standards is Catherine Berryman (email@example.com, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).